 Did the Father speak about His love for Himself when Jesus was baptized or did the Father speak about His love for another member of Deity?
 "And there was a cloud that overshadowed them: and a voice came out of the cloud, saying, This is my beloved Son: hear him."
-Mark 9:7
+Mark 9:7 of himself or did the Father restore life to a member of Deity who willingly gave up his eternal life so that sinners could have it?
+"Paul, an apostle, (not of men, neither by man, but by Jesus Christ, and God the Father, who raised him from the dead;)" Galatians 1:1.

 During his final moments on the cross, did Jesus cry out to another manifestation of himself with a question?
 "And at the ninth hour Jesus cried with a loud voice, saying, Eloi, Eloi, lama sabachthani? which is, being interpreted, My God, my God, why hast thou forsaken me?"
-Mark
+Mark 15:34.